-Erick Runyon of Choppershotz is one of the hardest-working photographers on the custom motorcycle scene, so he gets to see a lot of bikes.
+Erick Runyon is one of the hardest-working photographers on the custom motorcycle scene, so he gets to see a lot of bikes.
 And after working on the Cafe Racer TV show, he’s got to know many of the builders too.

 Erick’s now built a bike of his own: ‘Buzz Saw,’ a 1982 Yamaha Virago XV750.
 “I picked up ideas and inspiration from all the bikes I’ve shot,” he says.
 “There’s no rhyme or reason behind the design of the bike—I just did what appeals to me.”